 Starting in measure 19 and working backwards, Ein feste Burg is played in retrograde above the Enigma Theme (Figure 6).
 The reverse order of Ein feste Burg’s phrase structure without the usual repetition of the A and B phrases is BFEDCBA.
 The ending phrase (B) appears at both the opening and final cadence of the Enigma Theme with the starting phrase (A) played over the Bridge.
 The mapping models the minor and major modes employed by Elgar to camouflage the original key of the covert principal Theme as well as encode the initials for Ein feste Burg as shown by an analysis of the Enigma Keys Cipher.
 This mapping is made possible by applying free rhythm, an approach advocated by Dr. Clive McClelland who wrote, “Most of the solvers make the false assumption that the hidden melody fits in real time with Elgar’s theme; but…a precise metrical alignment with a well-known tune is unlikely.”
 Like the alternating minor and major modes, free rhythm serves to obscure the meter and structure of the covert melody.

 Shown by diamond-shaped note heads, 31 shared melody notes are present in 16 out of a total of 19 measures, or 84 percent of the movement for an average of 1.63 per bar with the highest concentration of six in measure 14.
 As was observed with the mapping of Ein feste Burg over Nimrod, the relatively low number of shared melody notes reflects a counterpoint created to obscure the foundational Theme.
 45 shared harmony notes shown by triangular shaped note heads are present in all 19 measures with an average of 2.37 notes per bar with the highest concentration of five in measures 13 and 15.
-In all there is a combined total of 75 note conjunctions dispersed over all of the Enigma Theme’s 19 measures with an average of 3.95 shared notes per bar.
+In all, there is a combined total of 75 note conjunctions dispersed over all of the Enigma Theme’s 19 measures with an average of 3.95 shared notes per bar.
 The comparatively even distribution of shared melody and harmony notes between Ein feste Burg and the Enigma Theme is prima facie evidence for a retrograde counterpoint with the source melody’s notes and phrase structure in sequence and intact.
 More importantly, this series of corresponding notes silences any objections based on too many lingering dissonances.

 The form of Ein feste Burg in this retrograde counterpoint is assembled from three versions, and for this reason represents an exclusive iteration.
 A side by side comparison of Luther’s original composition with adaptions by Bach and Mendelssohn reveals Elgar incorporated elements of all three to construct his hidden source melody (Figure 7).
 When combined with retrograde counterpoint, this “tribrid” was undoubtedly constructed to complicate detection while paying homage to three paragons of the German School.
 Phrase A in measures 17 through 19 comes from Mendelssohn’s more austere version characterized by rising and falling thirds, an attribute endemic to the A Phrase of the Enigma Theme.
 Phrase B in measures 14 through 16 bears the melodic imprimatur of Luther’s original hymn.
 Phrase C found in measures 12 through 14 matches both Bach’s and Mendelssohn’s versions which are virtually indistinguishable.
 Phrase D in measures 10 and 11 reflects Luther’s original as well as Mendelssohn’s faithful replica.
 Phrase E in measures 9 and 10 is based on Mendelssohn’s more florid adaption.
 Phrase F in measures 6 through 8 and Phrase B in measures 1 through 5 both correspond with Bach’s rendering.
-This fusion of divergent renderings is more recognizable when Ein feste Burg is played forward and the Enigma Theme is in retrograde.
+This fusion of divergent renderings is more recognizable when Ein feste Burg is played forward with the Enigma Theme in retrograde.

 There are discernible fragments of Ein feste Burg in the Enigma Theme (Figure 8).
-In measures 1 through 3 the first six quarter notes in the cello line comprise the last six notes of Bach’s adaption in the minor mode of the concluding B phrase in retrograde.
+In measures 1 through 3, the first six quarter notes in the cello line comprise the last six notes of Bach’s adaption in the minor mode of the concluding B phrase in retrograde.
 This same pattern is repeated with half notes by the cello and bass sections in measures 11 through 13.
-In this way the very foundation of the Enigma Theme’s score – the bass line – can be directly linked to the phantom melody.
+In this way, the very foundation of the Enigma Theme’s score – the bass line – can be directly linked to the phantom melody.
 Fragments of the opening A phrase appear in the contrasting G major section.
 Starting on the first beat of measure 7 and continuing through the first beat of measure 9, the upper viola line performs a fragment consisting of rising and descending broken thirds (D, F-sharp, G, E, D) returning stepwise to D. In an augmented form this fragment uses the same note sequence from the second half of the A phrase from Mendelssohn’s version of Ein feste Burg in the original major mode.
 The first half of that same opening phrase (G, G, G, D) is played concurrently in an augmented form by the viola and cello sections.
-At the beginning of measure 7 the cellos play a G pedal tone as the violas play a G an octave higher.
-On the fourth beat of measure 7 the cello line rises by an octave to a second G that ties over the bar line to a whole note G in measure 8.
-On the third beat of measure 8 a third G is played by the violas an octave above the sustained G held by the cellos.
-At the outset of measure 9 the cellos descend by a fourth from G to D. In counterpoint the layering of a subject over itself is known as stretto.
+At the beginning of measure 7, the cellos play a G pedal tone as the violas play a G an octave higher.
+On the fourth beat of measure 7, the cello line rises by an octave to a second G that ties over the bar line to a whole note G in measure 8.
+On the third beat of measure 8, a third G is played by the violas an octave above the sustained G held by the cellos.
+At the outset of measure 9, the cellos descend by a fourth from G to D. In counterpoint the layering of a subject over itself is known as stretto.

 The last four notes of Ein feste Burg’s ending phrase in retrograde are an integral component of the rosalia figure in measures 7 through 10.
 This B phrase fragment in retrograde is played by the first clarinet on the first three beats of measures 7 and 8, and a third time in thirds by both clarinet parts on the first three beats of measure 9.
 The second violins play this fragment a third lower with the clarinet in measure 7.
 A tonal version of the first four notes of Ein feste Burg’s B phrase are played in an augmented form by the first flute and oboe in measures 9 and 10.
 It is possible to reconstruct a tonal version of Ein feste Burg’s B phrase in the Enigma Theme’s B section using thematic material from measures 9 and 10.
 The first four notes of Ein feste Burg’s ending B phrase in G minor are played in measure 14 by the clarinets, first French horn, second violins, violas and cellos.
 Starting on the fourth beat of measure 15 the final six notes of that ending phrase transposed up a third are performed by the first French horn and second violins.
 Five of those same six notes are also performed by the clarinets and cellos in measures 15 through 16.